Skip to main content

 At what age can a child start Myopia Management?

-Well, we see children, you know, as early as six months.
-Now we're not typically starting myopia management at that age, but we are monitoring for progression because there is a normal developmental range of where we should see a child's vision even as young as two years old.
+We see children as early as six months.
+We’re not starting myopia management at that age, but we are monitoring for progression.
+There is a normal developmental range of where we should see a child's vision even as young as two years old.

-So if they're already starting to show those early signs that they might become myopic, then we're going to follow them a little bit closer.
+If they're already starting to show those early signs that they might become myopic, we're going to follow them a little bit closer.

-We have kids that have started in our myopia management program as early as five years old because they've already started to show some significant signs of progression.
+We have kids starting in our myopia management program as early as five years old when they are showing significant signs of progression.

-And we wanna start that process to slow the rate of change at the earliest age possible in those younger kids that use those eye drops because that's a little bit easier for the child and the parent to be able to administer.
+For our younger patients, we want to start slowing the rate of change at the earliest possible age.
+So we may prescribe eye drops over contacts, making it easier for the child and parent to administer.

 Can Vision Therapy help with Attention Problems?

-So remember that vision is more than just eyesight and seeing 20-20.
-It's also the way that we actually are using our eyes and our vision to function in the world around us.
+Vision is more than just eyesight, and seeing 20-20.
+It’s the way we are actually using our eyes and our vision, to function in the world around us.

 What are the signs that a child is myopic?

-Just starting to need a little bit of prescription for distance.
-And, you know, research is showing that the higher the amount of myopia prescription over time, the greater the likelihood of future eye diseases like glaucoma, macular degeneration, and retinal detachments.
+Research is showing that the higher amount of myopia prescription over time the greater likelihood of future eye diseases like glaucoma, macular degeneration, and retinal detachments.

-Myopia management, you know, also helps keep our patients in that great prescription range to qualify for LASIK or other refractive surgeries in the future, if that's something that they're interested in as well.
+Myopia management also helps keep our patients in that great prescription range to qualify for LASIK or other refractive surgeries in the future, giving them more options for treatments later in life.

 What is Myopia and Myopia Management?

-Myopia is commonly referred to as nearsightedness, which is needing glasses or contacts for seeing far away, but you might be hearing more people talk about it recently versus in the past.
+Myopia is commonly referred to as nearsightedness, needing glasses or contacts to see far away.
+Although you might be hearing more people talk about it now than you have in the past.

 The reason for this is that we are seeing an increase in the number of children with myopia, and that is starting at much earlier ages than ever before.
 Research shows that the earlier our eyes start to shift to become a myopic, the higher our prescription ends up being.

-Two of the ways that we can do this in our office is with specialty soft contact lenses and eye drops.
+Two of the ways that we can slow the progression of myopia in our office is with specialty soft contact lenses and eye drops.
 The contacts look and feel like regular soft lenses, but are specially designed to slow the rate of change and vision over time.

 Another way we slow the rate of change is with therapeutic eye drops.
 When using this method, patients still need to wear glasses or contacts, but this is a great option for younger kids.